 How to Enable Related Blog Posts in Shopify?

 Before you add any related posts, you have to make sure they will be displayed.
-For that, you have to check the , enable related posts and specify how many of them to display.
+For that, go to Apps > Magefan Blog > Configuration and fill out the .

 You can add related posts in Shopify when .
 Just go to Apps > Magefan Blog > Posts and choose a post to which you'd like to add related posts.